 - Influenza vaccine will not protect you from the common cold or any flu-like symptoms.
 It is intended to combat the flu only.

 What good does flu vaccination do to your organization?

 With each vaccination against influenza, your employees are rendered to have higher chances of having a flu-free winter.
-Your employees would be then less of a potential influenza carrier diminishing the risks in the health of the organization.
+Your employees would be then less of a potential influenza carrier, diminishing the risks in the organisation’s health.

 Quality Assurance from us

 You can depend on our quality corporate health services in terms of flu vaccination.
 We offer onsite flu vaccination for the convenience and ease of your employees.
-The healthcare team that will facilitate the mobile flu clinic will be composed of trained nursing staff who are equipped with the necessary skills and experience.
+The healthcare team that will facilitate the mobile flu clinic will be composed of trained nurse immunisers equipped with the necessary skills and experience.

 Cold Chain Management

 Our vaccines are always effective because of cold chain management.
 This involves the transport and storage of the vaccines within safe temperature ranges.
-The cold chain starts from the moment the vaccine was manufactured up to the time it will be administered via injection.
+The cold chain started when the vaccine is manufactured up to the time it will be administered via injection.

 Rest assured that our company is compliant with the guidelines given by the Department of Health, such as cold chain breach procedures, training of staff, auditing functions, vaccine storage, vaccine transport, temperature monitoring systems and high standard maintenance of equipment.